akarsai/akarsai.github.io/index.md

 # hi

 my name is attila karsai.
-i am a phd candidate in mathematics at tu berlin working on optimal control of port-hamiltonian systems. more on that down below :)
+i am a phd candidate in mathematics at tu berlin. currently, i am working on optimal control of port-hamiltonian systems. more on that down below :)